PQSB/blog-robotica-servicio-25-26/p2/README_P2.md

 **Author:** Andrés Galea Torrecilla

 ## Algorithm details:
 Program a drone to assist in a search and rescue mission on the high seas.
+To do so, a **FSM** is used.

 ### Key states:
   - **TAKE_OFF:** Take off the drone and plan the route to follow to search for survivors.
 If planning has been possible, navigation is configured and the next state begins.
 On the other hand, if it has not been possible to plan the route, move directly to **LANDING** so as not to navigate without a route.